bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Variable participant.username added.

 3.3.0:
-  Layout adapted for TYPO3 11.5.
+  Backend-Layout adapted for TYPO3 11.5.
   Evaluation of the most used category is now possible too.
+Setting showDetailedCategoryEvaluation added.
+  TYPO3 categories are now available at a quiz, question, answer, selected and evaluation.
   Mandatory questions are now marked when an error appears.
 The error message is now not a JavaScript-alert-message.
   2 widgets for the TYPO3 dashboard added (the extension dashboard is required in TYPO3 11).
   Supports now PHP 8; thanks to Gerald Loss.